LLNL/mhysa/doc/Examples.md

 The following are some examples that use implicit or semi-implicit (IMEX) time integration.
 To run them, HyPar needs to be compiled \b with \b PETSc.
-\b Note that familiarity with using PETSc (https://www.mcs.anl.gov/petsc/) is assumed.
+Familiarity with using PETSc (https://www.mcs.anl.gov/petsc/) is assumed.
 In general, any example or simulation can use PETSc time-integrators (assuming HyPar is compiled with PETSc) by specifying the PETSc inputs through a
 <B>.petscrc</B> file.
 The file
 + <B>hypar/Examples/PETScInputs/.petscrc_Example</B>

 is an example of a .petscrc file (with explanatory comments).

+\b Note:
++ The PETSc example directories have a file <B>.petscrc</B> and a sym link \b petscrc pointing to .petscrc.
+The file .petscrc is the actual input file; \a petscrc is needed to generate this documentation because Doxygen does not seem to include files with names starting with a dot!
++ The inputs in the .petscrc files (any lines not starting with a #) can also be specified in the command line, for example,

+    /path/to/hypar/bin/HyPar -use-petscts -ts_type rk -ts_rk_type 4 ...

-\subpage linear_diff_sine_petsc
+\subpage linear_diff_sine_petsc - Implicit time integration

 \page linear_diff_sine_petsc 1D Linear Diffusion - Sine Wave